 Looking for a Croatian island getaway where you can lounge on the beach or windsurf to your heart’s content?
 Well, look no further than the beachside town of Bol, Croatia!

 So, whether you’re on the fence about whether or not to visit Bol, or absolutely adamant that you’re visiting, you’ll definitely need to know a couple of things before you visit.
-And that’s where this guide comes in!
+And that’s where I come in!

-In this post, I’ll go over everything you could possibly need to know before you visit Bol, including the best things to do and the best places to stay.
+In this post, I’ll go over everything I wish I knew before I visited Bol, including the best things to do in Bol and the best places to stay.
 I’ll also spill the tea on whether or not the Golden Horn is actually worth visiting.

 Let’s get started!